 Gas vs electric hot water: which is right for you?

-Choosing a hot water system is a 10–15 year decision that directly affects your energy bill, comfort, and home value.
+Choosing a hot water system is a 10–15 year decision that directly affects your energy bill and daily comfort.
 Here is an honest side-by-side of gas and electric options, based on what we actually install and replace across the Northern Beaches.

 The three systems we install most

-Across Mosman, Manly, Dee Why, Brookvale, and Frenchs Forest, three options cover 95% of the homes we work on:
+Across Mosman, Manly, and other Northern Beaches suburbs from Dee Why through Brookvale to Frenchs Forest, three options cover 95% of the homes we work on:

 Side-by-side comparison